skhelladi/EQ_EDIT/README.md

 ```cpp
 double value = func_eq.Value(true,equation,{{"x",x},{"beta",beta},{"alpha",0.5}});
 ```
 Calls the `Value` method of the `func_eq` object to evaluate the equation.
-The values of the variables are passed as key-value pairs.
+The equation expression, the variables, and their values are passed as arguments to the `Value` method.
+The first argument of the `Value` method is a boolean that indicates if the equation expression should be calculated or not.
+If this argument is set to `true`, the `Value` method returns the calculated value of the equation.If this argument is set to `false`, it returns `0`.

 ```cpp
 cout << "Equation: " << func_eq.getEquation() << endl;